ShawnNiu/Js-Spec-Gen/markdown/charttrendlineformat.md

 # ChartTrendlineFormat Object (JavaScript API for Excel)

-Encapsulates the format properties for chart trendline.
+Represents the format properties for chart trendline.

 ## Properties